 - Group your files by category.
 Just 3-4 categories will keep the papers you use handy and the ones you need accessible, yet out of the way.
 I have active, ongoing, resources and administrative as my categories.
 They are all stored in the office but in different locations.
 Finding the form you needed to fill out last Tuesday in the same pile you already looked through 3 times is a waste of time.

 - Keep a central supply area away from your desk.
 Keep only the items used everyday on or in the desk.
 Restock from your central supply area as needed.
 Consider how much back up you need in the first place.
-I’m still working through the 12 pack of paper clips I bought when I started More than Organized – almost 18 years ago.
+I’m still working through the 12 pack of paper clips I bought when I started More than Organized – over 20 years ago.
 Finding several sticky note pads when all you need is a stapler is wasting your time.

 Now that some of the other things are out of the way, let’s get back to money.